junxit/us-congress-bills-114/metadata.md

 - 2015-12-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-175.
 - 2015-12-08 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-175.
 - 2015-12-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 316.
+- 2015-12-14 — Amendment SA 2927 agreed to in Senate by Unanimous Consent.
+- 2015-12-14 — Amendment SA 2927 proposed by Senator McConnell for Senator Thune. (consideration: CR S8639-8640) In the nature of a substitute.
+- 2015-12-14 — Measure laid before Senate by unanimous consent. (consideration: CR S8639-8640)
+- 2015-12-14 — Passed Senate with an amendment by Unanimous Consent.
+- 2015-12-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2015-12-14 — Senate amendment agreed to: Amendment SA 2927 agreed to in Senate by Unanimous Consent.
+- 2015-12-14 — Senate amendment proposed (on the floor): Amendment SA 2927 proposed by Senator McConnell for Senator Thune.(consideration: CR S8639-8640)
+- 2015-12-14 — Senate amendment submitted
+- 2015-12-14 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S8639-8640; text as reported to Senate: CR S8639)